dnshkmr7/AI5100-hackathon/README.md

 # AI5100 Hackathon

+**Note:** Unfortunately, the code used to generate the plots in this presentation has been lost/deleted.

 ## Overview

 This project focuses on multi-class classification, using a dataset containing 50 classes.
 The dataset is a subset of the ILSVRC dataset.